truxoft/dkim_policy/README.md

 This utility is just a quick intermittent solution allowing the rejection of unsigned messages.
-I suppose that later version of Exim will have such functionality buit in.
+I suppose that later version of Exim will have such functionality built in.
 However, the script may be useful also for other purposes, including quick manual or automated testing of DNS DKIM settings.

-Administrators with busy servers should be aware that calling the script at every email will add processing time and bandwith usage for the additional DNS queries.
+Administrators with busy servers should be aware that calling the script at every email will add processing time and bandwidth usage for the additional DNS queries.

 Installation:
 -------------

-Uncompress the distribution package and place the dkim_policy.pl to some location on your server (avoid publicly accessible folders such as the www tree), and turn on the execution permision bit on he file.
+Unzip the distribution package and place the dkim_policy.pl to some location on your server (avoid publicly accessible folders such as the www tree), and turn on the execution permission bit on the file.
 On some platforms you may need to change the path to Perl on the first line of the script.
-In doubts about the right path, consult other functionin Perl scripts on your machine.
+In doubts about the right path, consult other Perl scripts on your machine.

 Required: